Archive for the 'Impressions' Category

 I wanted to help.
 I tried.
 I am not meant to.
 Let go.

 Something within splits in two, and one half falls away.
 I close the book, and my eyes.
-Hold my head hard against the wall.
+Press the back of my head against the wall.
 Take a deep breath.
 Above me, far above this roof, there are many, many stars shivering in the night.

 The half that remains is gratitude.